 Learn the stiff leg deadlifts for increased athletic ability and explosive lower body strength.

-Developing a strong posterior chainhamstrings and back–are imperative to build a robust and athletic physique.
+Developing a strong posterior chain–hamstrings and back muscles–are imperative to build a robust and athletic physique that not only looks good, but also functions well.
 Your posterior chain is responsible for hip flexion and extension, which is the foundation of explosive movements such as sprinting and jumping.
 Hip flexion and extension also play a crucial role in squats and deadlifts.
 Therefore, increasing your hip flexion and extension strength will increase your strength on two of the most important lifts for a strong physique (squats and deadlifts).
 The stiff leg deadlifts are one of the best movements you can do to strengthen your posterior chain and develop powerful hip flexion and extension (1).

 Of course, it’s essential that you use the proper form to fully target the desired muscles and prevent injury.
 And any movement that hits your lower back (stiff leg deadlifts do), it’s even more important to nail your form to keep your back healthy.
 To build a solid athletic physique, continue reading to learn how to do them.